wp-erp/wp-erp/readme.txt

 == Changelog ==

+= v1.4.4 -> May 02, 2019 =
+[new] Added a new feature to send a notification email when a new contact is assigned to an agent.
+[new] Added a new feature to send birthday greetings to contacts with the customizable email template.
+[fix] Previously, CRM agents were able to see all the CRM activities including the activity of the contacts that he/she doesn't belong to.
+This has been limited now and CRM agents can see the activity that he/she own only.
+Closes #814
+[fix] Vendor details were taking to the Accounting overview page instead of taking to the Vendor profile.
+This has been fixed.
+Closes #815

 = v1.4.3 -> April 04, 2019 =
 [fix] CRM Agents should not delete contact groups.
 Closes #802